A Harmonic Filter as a solution for harmonic pollution

 Reducing risks and ensuring safety

-Owing to the rise and growth of non-linear loads, such as power electronics, has increased the demand and need for Active Harmonic Filters has increased in most networks.
-In addition, an Active Harmonic Filter remains an excellent solution for very specific situations.
-These include large power installations, such as installations with electric arc furnaces, induction furnaces and/or welding equipment.
+The emergence of non-linear loads, such as power electronics, has increased the demand and need for Active Harmonic Filters in most networks.
+In addition, an Active Harmonic Filter is still used as a suitable solution for very specific situations.
+Think of large power installations, such as installations with electric arc furnaces, induction furnaces and/or welding equipment.
 In many of these installations and in the presence of many non-linear loads, harmonic pollution occurs to a greater or lesser extent.
 To prevent problems such as malfunctions, equipment failure and sometimes even fire, it is necessary to reduce harmonic currents.
 An Active Harmonic Filter is a good solution for this.

 What causes harmonic pollution?